aws-samples/amazon-dynamodb-labs/content/design-patterns/setup/start-here/user-account/_index.en.md

 ## Launch the CloudFormation stack
 {{% notice warning %}}
 During the course of the lab, you will make DynamoDB tables that will incur a cost that could approach tens or hundreds of dollars per day.
-Ensure you clean up the Amazon DynamoDB tables by deleting the CloudFormation stack as soon as the lab is complete.
+Ensure you delete the DynamoDB tables using the DynamoDB console, and make sure you delete the CloudFormation stack as soon as the lab is complete.
 {{% /notice %}}

 1. Launch the CloudFormation template in US East 1 to deploy the resources in your account: